Freakwill/pyrimidine/paper/paper.md

 UserPopulation = StandardPopulation[UserIndividual] // 20
 ```

-You also see that the equivalent expressions no longer explicitly depends on class inheritance, making the code more concise and similar to algebraic operation.
+You see that the equivalent expressions no longer explicitly depends on class inheritance, making the code more concise and similar to algebraic operation.

 Using chromosome as the population's elements, we arrange all its components in a single line:
 ```UserPopulation = StandardPopulation[BinaryChromosome // n].set_fitness(_evaluate)```